Naked EMT instruction: How to deliver powerful presentations

 Moving away from the National Standard Curriculum

-I wanted to convey the idea that we are too wedded to powerpoints and/or rigid curriculum, which keeps us from doing the best job we can in teaching students our trade.
-To improve our abilities, we need to develop and embed new concepts in our teaching practice.
+I wanted to convey the idea that we are too wedded to PowerPoint presentations and rigid curriculum, which keeps us from doing the best job we can in teaching students our trade.
+To improve our abilities as educators, we need to develop and embed new concepts in our teaching practice.

 Medical critical thinking

 The physician model for critical thinking is a three-part activity :